fogfish/gurl/doc/user-guide.md

 #### Status Code

 Status code validation is only mandatory reader morphism in I/O declaration.
 The status code "arrow" checks the code in HTTP response and fails with error if the status code do not match expected one.
-The library implements a constants for all HTTP status codes.
+The library implements a constants for all known HTTP status codes.

 ```go
 http.Join(